-- 1. Arbitrary characters can be used in targets and in the CHANGE subcommand. - 2.
-The arbitrary character may be specified in hexadecimal if SET HEX ON is in effect.

-1. LOCATE /air\$plane/

-will locate in the file

-"the airplane was landing"

-and will also locate in the file

-"cold air surrounded the plane"

-2. CLOCATE /(\$)/

-will locate the first expression in the line that is in parentheses.
+- 1. locate /air\$plane/ will locate in the file "the airplane was landing" and will also locate in the file "cold air surrounded the plane" - 2. clocate /(\$)/ will locate the first expression in the line that is in parentheses.

 3. Any special character can be SET as an arbitrary character.
 If the arbitrary character is used consecutively a number of times in a target definition, it is treated as one, thus allowing, for example, the use of ellipsis.